ILLIXR/ILLIXR/plugins/boba_immersive/README.md

 `boba_immersive` adds physics-based Gaussian digital twin support to ILLIXR, using [Boba](https://jianxiapyh.github.io/Boba-project-page/) as the simulation and rendering backend.
-Boba's core code remains in pinned upstream repositories;
-ILLIXR manages XR input, switchboard exchange, stereo-frame submission, and process lifecycle.
+Boba remains upstream, while ILLIXR manages XR input, switchboard exchange, stereo-frame submission, and process lifecycle.

 For the current Quest 3 MVP, ALVR supplies the Quest-side OpenXR client and the network pipeline that carries tracking/controller input to the PC and rendered